Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Experiments

 \subsection{Exploitability of Robust Responses}

 We report both gain and exploitability for CDRNR on Leduc Hold'em.
 Results in Figure~\ref{fig:expl} show that the proven bound on exploitability works in practice, and we see that the bound is very loose in practice.
 For example, with $p=0.5$, the bound on the exploitability is the gain itself, but the algorithm rarely reaches even a tenth of the gain in exploitability.
 This shows that the CDRNR is similar to the restricted Nash response because, with a well-set $p$, it can significantly exploit the opponent without significantly raising its exploitability.
-The only exception is the CDRNR with value function, which shows the added constants from the value function's imprecision.
+The only exception is the CDRNR with a value function, which shows the added constants from the value function's imprecision.
 When the opponent is close to optimal, we see that the exploitability can rise above the gain.

 In most cases, the gain and exploitability of CDRNR are lower than that of RNR.
-Gain must be lower because of the different value function, but the exploitability can be higher, as seen with $p=0.1$ against low iteration strategies.
-The depth-limited scheme causes that, and because the algorithm, unlike RNR, has not complete information when making individual decisions, it can choose different paths to exploit the opponent, raising its exploitability more than it has to.
-However, the bound will always hold.
+Gain must be lower because of the different value function, but the exploitability can be higher, as seen with $p=0.1$ against low iteration strategies, due to the depth-limited nature.
 We provide results on other domains and for more parameter values $p$ in the appendix.

 We also compare the algorithm against the best possible Nash equilibrium.
-It is computed by a linear program and serves as the theoretical limit of maximal gain, which does not allow exploitability.
+We compute the best NE by a linear program, and it serves as the theoretical limit of maximal gain, which does not allow exploitability.
 It would be impossible to compute for larger games.
-We can see we can gain twice as much with exploitability still being almost zero.
+We can see we can gain more than twice as much, with exploitability still being almost zero.

-We report the result with the value function produced by 500 CFR iterations as VF.
-We split the Leduc by rounds, so it does not correspond to any step scheme and is somewhere between S1 and S5.
-As expected, the imperfect value function slightly decreases the performance, but overall is comparable to the algorithms using the optimal value function.
+In our results on smaller games, we use the optimal value function computed by a linear program.
+To show the performance of imperfect value function we included results where the value function is approximated by CFR with 500 iterations.
+As expected, the imperfect value function slightly decreases the performance but is comparable to the algorithms using the optimal value function.

+The last comparison is with SES, which performs poorly, and its gain is only slightly above the best Nash equilibrium.
+Conversely, it is almost not exploitable.
+Our results are consistent with results in the paper \cite{liu2022safe} and are a direct consequence of using the information from the opponent model only to set the reaches to the subgame.
+Only reaches are not enough to do meaningful exploitation, and SES produces strategies that are very close to Nash equilibrium.